2025 Agenda

 - Alex Chilvers, Strategy and EV Director, NG Bailey

-- Dominic Schofield, Mobility & Strategy Team Leader, Cenex
+- Dominic Scholfield, Mobility & Strategy Team Leader, Cenex

 Motion to be debated: This Conference believes the absolute focus on zero-emission vehicles is the best pathway to reducing carbon emissions from road freight transport